Sterlcraft » Starters Guide

 If you need somewhere to sleep and set up camp while you gather supplies to build your home, you can simply use the beds located in the basement level of the Spawn building.
 Alternatively (and preferably), there's a hotel north-west of Spawn (coords. -235, 160).
 Each room contains a bed, chest and furnace.
 To use the elevator within the building, right-click on the signs that say “Lift Up” or “Lift Down” to go up and down, respectively.

-Horses don't usually roam around spruce forests, but they can be found near Spawn so new players can easily acquire and tame one.
-Saddles are usually difficult to come by, but on Sterlcraft you can buy one near the stables (coords. -240, 170).
-This will enable quicker traversion of the server's extensive network of gravel roads (visible on the server Dynmap).
+Horses don't usually roam around spruce forests, so you might have to go to the plains to acquire and tame one.
+Saddles are usually difficult to come by, but on Sterlcraft you can craft one yourself!
+Using a horse will enable quicker traversion of the server's extensive network of gravel roads (visible on the server Dynmap).

 If you prefer to travel on water—or if you wish to go past the main continent on which you spawned—perhaps boats would be more useful.
 There are docks and canals spotted throughout the server, even more extensive then the roads.
 Marked waterways are depicted on the Dynmap as well.